-- (2) A person arrested under this paragraph- - (a) if not required by a condition on which he was released to appear before [F292 the Tribunal] within twenty-four hours after the time of his arrest, shall as soon as practicable be brought [F293 before the Tribunal] or, if that is not practicable within those twenty-four hours, before [F294 in England and Wales, a justice of the peace, in Northern Ireland,] a justice of the peace acting for the petty sessions area in which he is arrested or, in Scotland, the sheriff; and - (b) if required by such a condition to appear within those twenty-four hours [F295] before the Tribunal], shall be brought [F296] before it]. - (3) [F297Where a person is brought before the Asylum and Immigration Tribunal, a justice of the peace or the sheriff by virtue of sub-paragraph (2)(a), the Tribunal, justice of the peace or sheriff]- - (a) if of the opinion that that person has broken or is likely to break any condition on which he was released, may either- - (i) direct that he be detained under the authority of the person by whom he was arrested; or - (ii) release him on his original recognizance or on a new recognizance, with or without sureties, or, in Scotland, on his original bail or on new bail; and
+- (2) A person arrested under this paragraph- - (a) if not required by a condition on which he was released to appear before [F303 the Tribunal] within twenty-four hours after the time of his arrest, shall as soon as practicable be brought [F304 before the Tribunal] or, if that is not practicable within those twenty-four hours, before [F305 in England and Wales, a justice of the peace, in Northern Ireland,] a justice of the peace acting for the petty sessions area in which he is arrested or, in Scotland, the sheriff; and - (b) if required by such a condition to appear within those twenty-four hours $[^{F306}$ before the Tribunal], shall be brought $[^{F307}$ before it].

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 23 June 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 13 February 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)